BenchCouncil/VC-MedAI/README.md

 # VC-MedAI---Establishing Rigorous and Cost-effective Clinical Trials for AI in Medicine

-# 1. Data Access to AI.vs.Clinician and MIMIC databases.
+# 1. Data Access to AI.vs.Clinician and MIMIC Databases.

 VC-MedAI is constructed based on AI.vs.Clinician, which comprises a set of comma-separated value (CSV) files indicating the interactions between AI and clinicians.